 What is Echo Adventure Cooperative, Inc.?

-Echo is a Collective Board Worker Cooperative, which means everyone who "works for" Echo is an owner (we call them members) and has a seat on the Board of Directors.
+Echo is a Collective Board Worker Cooperative, which means the majority of those who "work for" Echo are owners (we call them members) and have a seat on the Board of Directors.
 Each member, even the founding members, have an equal vote, no matter how much they make or how long they have been involved!

-Because everyone is equal within Echo, there are no managers, no bosses, no sole decision makers!
+Because the members are equal within Echo, there are no managers, no bosses, no sole decision makers!
 There is a CEO, Vice President, CO-VP, Tresurer, Secretary, but they are not allowed to make decisions without a vote!
-So, technically, Echo works for you!

 How much does it cost to join and what will I make?

 First, there is a $100.00 nonrefundable application fee to help process all of the information submitted and call a vote on your membership with the Board of Directors.

 If accepted, there is a $2000.00 membership fee.
 This fee covers the cost of developing, permitting and marketing your new trips!
 It also covers expenses like business cards, vehicle clings, Logo'd gear, etc.

 Once up and rolling, full time members will make $25.00 an hour for any hourly work and any member under 30 hours a week during their peak season will make 22.00 an hour.
 In addition to hourly wages, here are the current rates for other opportunities: